se-for-sci/se-for-sci.github.io/content/week02/intro.md

 - Just a quick tour

-- There is a 2-part PICSciE workshop on Git on Oct 05 and 07.
+- There is always a PICSciE workshop on Git scheduled every year.
 Do it!

 - Some git operations are of a "send it out" variety, while others are of a "bring it in" variety